xanxer6rB/forge-kasm/README.md

 Use sudo when using build script.

 forge-kasm.sh is a build script in testing that is used inside of the kasm container to finish setup.

+I do not own either projects Forge or KasmVNC in any way.

+Just a Forge user whom wants to contribute to the Forge community is.